 During my reviews, I was able to feel the cotton terry underneath my sheets with the Luna protector and I couldn’t feel it with the SafeRest protector.

-I think the reason I felt the Luna protector under my sheets – and not the SafeRest protector – was the stronger elastic on the SafeRest protector that held the material closer to my mattress.
+The reason I felt the Luna protector under my sheets – and not the SafeRest protector – was the stronger elastic on the SafeRest protector that held the material closer to the mattress.

 Even from photos, I can see much more material hanging off the sides of my mattress when I reviewed the Luna protector as compared to the SafeRest protector.

-Nevertheless, both protectors passed my waterproof test, are made with cotton terry and a waterproof backing, and protector against dust mites and other allergens.
+Nevertheless, both protectors passed the waterproof test, are made with cotton terry and a waterproof backing, and protector against dust mites and other allergens.
 They’re both simple to care for and affordably priced.

-However, if warranty length is important to you or you prefer products made in the U.S.A than the Luna mattress protector may be a good fit for you.
+However, if warranty length is important to you or you prefer products made in the U.S.A than the Luna mattress protector may be a better choice.

 Latest posts by Katie Golde (see all)